Talkala logo

 Calling banks, public-service desks, and other support routes

-• Separate rates: landlines and mobiles on the +92 route are priced differently
+• Separate rates: landlines and mobiles on the +92 route can be priced differently

 • Best first check: desk lines usually lean landline, direct personal numbers usually lean mobile